Health and Nutrition Advisor

 Everyone who works as an Internationally Recruited Staff in one of our field programmes must first successfully complete the Medair ROC.
 Read more for information, dates and related costs.

-- 3 years’ experience in managing programmes in international public health work, with at least 1 year in humanitarian emergency context.
+- 3 years’ experience in managing programmes in international public health work, with at least 2 years in humanitarian emergency context.
 Experience of the Middle East context.

 - 1 year managing and coordinating emergency responses – outbreaks, displaced populations.